edoardo849/dot-files/README.md

 Dot Files
 ===

 My DotFiles.
-This branch is meant to be installed on the [Antergos](https://antergos.com/) Arch Linux distribution.
+This branch is meant to be installed on an [Antergos](https://antergos.com/) Arch Linux distribution.
 To set-up the system, just run:

 ```bash